neu-se/CS4530-Spring-2023/tutorials/week1-user-stories.md

 ### For User Story #5:
 * User will be able to join an interactable area which includes leaderboards for all activities (This is too general and should be split in several conditions of satisfactions.
 For example, joining an area itself can be independent of being able to view leaderboard.
 Also each activity's leaderboard should have its own condition of satisfaction.
 There could be several conditions for leaderboard alone to describe how data is organized)
 * User is able interact with an instance of interactable area created by another player (This COS is vague.
 What does interact mean?
 Does it mean enter an area or do something else?)
-* User is not allowed to join an interactable area of another player in a town, if the user was not invited (Desirable)
+* User is allowed to join an interactable area of another player in a town if the user was not invited (this sounds wrong, opposite to what the system should be doing)
+* User is allowed to join an interactable area (Desirable, The priority is wrong.
+For a user story that requires joining an interable area before anything else, this condition should be considered essential, instead of desirable)

 [Reference](https://www.simplilearn.com/tutorials/agile-scrum-tutorial/user-stories#how_to_write_user_stories)